 - 2. Reduced Tab Visibility –

-Before, brand pages included a customizable list of tabs on the left side of the profile.
+Before, brand pages included a customize list of tabs on the left side of the profile.
 Due to the new format and width of Timeline, brands are limited to 3 “apps” or, rectangular tabs below the “cover photo.”
 To access more tabs, users must expand the tab panel by clicking a drop-down box.

 This means that the 3 tabs can be strategically chosen for their content and relevance.
 Conveniently, the “top tabs” are switchable so brands can change and highlight different content at different times.